If you buy an item via this post, we may get a small affiliate fee. Details.

 Before I share the list of Prime membership in different Amazon stores, let me highlight a couple of important facts for the customers of Amazon.com.

 Prime is only available for American residents with a credit card issued by the American bank.
 Even then you won’t fully use Prime from outside the U.S.

-A free two-day shipping is obviously out of the question.
-Plus, you may have problems watching Prime eligible movies in a location different than continental U.S. This is due to geographical restrictions required by movie distributors.
+The free two-day shipping is obviously out of the question.
+Plus, you may have problems watching Prime eligible movies in a location different than the continental U.S. This is due to geographical restrictions required by movie distributors.